thirdtank/brut/brutrb.com/tutorial.md

 Now, let's create the app by first initializing it.

 ## Initialize Your App

 `mkbrut` is a command line app that will initialize your new app.
 It's available as a RubyGem or a Docker image.
 We'll use the Docker image since that doesn't require installing anything.

-We'll call the blog simply "blog".
-This is the only argument we need to give to `mkbrut`, although the command line to run it via Docker is pretty long.
+We'll call the blog simply "blog". `mkbrut` will insert some demo features in new apps to show you have to use Brut.
+Since you're following this tutorial, you don't need that, so we'll use the `--no-demo` flag.

 `cd` to a folder where you'd like to work. `mkbrut` will create a folder called `blog` in there and in *that* folder, your app will be initialized.

+The command to do this is pretty long, because it downloads `mkbrut` and then runs it inside a Docker container, meaning you don't have to install anything new.
+Here it is:

 ```
 docker run \